AlinaWithAFace/CISC-220-Lab-06/README.md

 Code you’ll be writing:
 ---

-For this lab you will be creating the header file and the definition file for both an AVL tree and a simple linked list.
+For this lab you will be creating the header file and the definition file for both an gameAvlFlag tree and a simple linked list.
-With minor adjustments (and one more method) the linked list you wrote for the last lab should work fine, so the focus of this lab will be the AVL Tree header and definition files.
+With minor adjustments (and one more method) the linked list you wrote for the last lab should work fine, so the focus of this lab will be the gameAvlFlag Tree header and definition files.
-Note that an AVL tree is a binary search tree, with the caveat that it has been adjusted to be balanced as nodes are inserted.
-So make sure your AVL tree class has a flag that is true when you want to do the necessary check balances and rotations to create an AVL balanced binary search tree, and false when you just want a regular balanced binary search tree.
+Note that an gameAvlFlag tree is a binary search tree, with the caveat that it has been adjusted to be balanced as nodes are inserted.
+So make sure your gameAvlFlag tree class has a flag that is true when you want to do the necessary check balances and rotations to create an gameAvlFlag balanced binary search tree, and false when you just want a regular balanced binary search tree.
 You can set the flag in the main function, when creating a Game object.

-Binary Search Tree/AVL Tree Portion:
+Binary Search Tree/gameAvlFlag Tree Portion:
 ---

-You must write the header and the definitions for the binary search tree/AVL tree.
+You must write the header and the definitions for the binary search tree/gameAvlFlag tree.

-For the BST/AVL Tree, you should have at a minimum the following fields:
+For the BST/gameAvlFlag Tree, you should have at a minimum the following fields:
 ```
-NodeT *root;  // holds the root of the bst
+NodeTree *root;  // holds the root of the bst
-bool AVLflag; // flag for whether to adjust bst to be an avl tree
+bool avlFlag; // flag for whether to adjust bst to be an avl tree
 ```
 And your methods should be

-**(Note: the below methods are necessary for both the Binary Search Tree and an AVL Binary Search Tree, with no difference in how they’re written)**
+**(Note: the below methods are necessary for both the Binary Search Tree and an gameAvlFlag Binary Search Tree, with no difference in how they’re written)**
 ```
-AVLTree(bool flag);  //constructor
+AvlTree(bool flag);  //constructor
-bool findWord (string s, NodeT *n);  // finds whether s is in the bst.
+bool findWord (string s, NodeTree *n);  // finds whether s is in the bst.
 Returns true (if found) and false otherwise.
 Note:  I called this with the root so that this method could be recursive.
 It doesn’t have to be.
-If you prefer to write this iteratively, you won’t need the NodeT pointer as a parameter.
+If you prefer to write this iteratively, you won’t need the NodeTree pointer as a parameter.
-void addNode(string s,NodeT *r);  Adding s to the tree.
-Again, if done recursively, you’ll need a NodeT address as a parameter.
+void addNode(string s,NodeTree *r);  Adding s to the tree.
+Again, if done recursively, you’ll need a NodeTree address as a parameter.
 If not, you won’t.
-void printIO(NodeT *root);
+void printIO(NodeTree *root);
-void printPre(NodeT *root);
+void printPre(NodeTree *root);
-void printPost(NodeT *root);
+void printPost(NodeTree *root);
 ```
 **Note: the below methods aren't necessary for a plain Binary Search Tree, but they adjust the heights of nodes, which makes debugging easier.
 In addition, if the flag is set, adjustHeights would call the methods that determine whether the balance is okay, and if not, then it determines and calls the appropriate rotations**
 ```
-void adjustHeights(NodeT *n); //starting with the node you just inserted, adjust the heights of its parents/grandparents/great… until a great… grandparent node’s height doesn’t change.
-If the AVLTree flag is set, this method also checks balances and, if a node is unbalanced, calls the appropriate rotation(s) and re-adjusts heights and checks balances from that node up.
+void adjustHeights(NodeTree *n); //starting with the node you just inserted, adjust the heights of its parents/grandparents/great… until a great… grandparent node’s height doesn’t change.
+If the AvlTree flag is set, this method also checks balances and, if a node is unbalanced, calls the appropriate rotation(s) and re-adjusts heights and checks balances from that node up.
 To adjust heights at any moment, you get the max of the height of the left child and the height of the right child, and add 1.
 MAKE SURE you attach the newly rotated top node to the parent above it.
-int getMax(NodeT *n); // This method is a little helper method that determines the max height between the left child and the right child and returns that height.
+int getMax(NodeTree *n); // This method is a little helper method that determines the max height between the left child and the right child and returns that height.
 ```
-Note: the below methods are just for AVL Trees and are only called when the AVL flag is set to true.
+Note: the below methods are just for gameAvlFlag Trees and are only called when the gameAvlFlag flag is set to true.
 ```
-NodeT *rotateRight(NodeT *n); // This method does an AVL right rotation, returning the new parent
+NodeTree *rotateRight(NodeTree *n); // This method does an gameAvlFlag right rotation, returning the new parent
-NodeT * rotateLeft(NodeT *n); // This method does an AVL left rotation, returning the new parent
+NodeTree * rotateLeft(NodeTree *n); // This method does an gameAvlFlag left rotation, returning the new parent
-int getDiff(NodeT *n);  // This method gets the difference between the left and the right child.
+int getDiff(NodeTree *n);  // This method gets the difference between the left and the right child.
 ```
-For the AVLTree class, you can write other methods if you want.
+For the AvlTree class, you can write other methods if you want.
 Equally, the helper methods (getMax, getDiff) aren’t necessary, but I liked having them.

 Linked List Portion:
 ---

 The linked list portion is for the words the user types in after s/he has received his/her letters.
 Each word is added to the linked list.
 These are the words that are checked with the dictionary  (which is in the form of a binary search tree) in the Game oject’s methods.
 Your job is to write the header file and the definitions for a Linked List.
 Because we’re just adding words to an empty linked list, the methods required are a subset of the methods you wrote for lab 5.
-The only new field and method is the score field/ getScore method.
-The score is initially set to 0.
-The getScore method traverses the list and adds the score of each word/Node in the list, then sets the score to be that total.
+The only new field and method is the gameScore field/ getScore method.
+The gameScore is initially set to 0.
+The getScore method traverses the list and adds the gameScore of each word/Node in the list, then sets the gameScore to be that total.

 For the Linked List, you should have at a minimum the following fields:
 ```
-NodeL *first;
+NodeLinkedList *first;
-NodeL *last;
+NodeLinkedList *last;
 int size;
-int score;   // This field is for the game’s score, and will be set using a getScore method, below.
+int gameScore;   // This field is for the game’s gameScore, and will be set using a getScore method, below.
 It should be initialized in the constructor to 0.
 ```
 And your methods you’ll need for this are:
 ```
-LL();
+LinkedList();
 void push(string s);
 void addFirst(string s);
 void printList();
-void getScore();  // This is the new method – each word already has a score.
+void getScore();  // This is the new method – each word already has a gameScore.
 This method just traverses the linked list from the first to the last node and keeps a running total of the wscore of each node.
-Then the score field is set to that total.
+Then the gameScore field is set to that total.
 ```

 To Test: